jm96441n/tic-tac-toe/README.md

 ## Playing the Game

    To play the game, first clone down the repo.
-Then, within your terminal navigate to the cloned repo, and run ```ruby runner.rb``` and follow the directions.
+Then, within your terminal navigate to the cloned repo, and run:

+   `ruby runner.rb`

+   and follow the directions.
 Have fun!